n7tae/mrefd/README.md

 ### An alternative dashboard is also available

-Also include in this repo is a simple php-based dashboard that's easy to install any use.
-This dashboard is the `php-dash` directory and contains a `README.md` file explaining how to configure and install it.
+Also include in this repo is a simple php-based dashboard that's easy to install and use.
+This dashboard is the `php-dash` folder and contains a `README.md` file explaining how to configure and install it.
 There is an example of setting up a simple web server included in the readme.

 ## Updating mrefd